weavy/weavy-zoom-proxy/readme.md

 - Support
 - Documentation

 For your convenience, we have prepared some example content for these pages.
 This is the same content that we use on the **Weavy Meetings** app already on the Zoom Marketplace.
 Feel free to reuse these pages and change the Company and Product names to match your requirements.
-We remomment that you create your own pages though!
+We recommend that you create your own pages though!

 > Please notice that these pages are just examples and everything may not be relevant or according to your terms of use or policys!